Sewage System Permits & Inspection

 2. System Design

 A sewage treatment system must be installed by a registered sewage installer or the homeowner.
-A list of currently registered sewage installers is available by contacting Tara Rock, Environmental Administrative Assistant, or call 454-9741 extension 221.
+A list of currently registered sewage installers is available by contacting Noel Dunn, Environmental Administrative Assistant, or call 454-9741 extension 221.
 Contact a registered sewage installer to design your sewage treatment system based on your site and soil evaluation.
 An installer will typically complete a layout plan.
 Some system designs will require the system owner to fill out an operations permit application and obtain an annual operations permit.

 3. Application for Site Review & Permit

 Submit the Site and Soil Evaluation and the System Design to the health department along with the Application for Site Review and Sewage Treatment System Permit.
 This application includes fees required for the site review and permit.
 Verification of your address is also needed from the GIS office located at the Muskingum County Courthouse (3rd Floor).

 4. Plumbing Permit